 Fairytales proved a fertile field for the imaginations of the artists of Cybis for the first two decades of the modern studio’s existence, with many of the best loved tales by Hans Christian Anderson and the Brothers Grimm being represented by them in porcelain.
 They were a mixture of limited and non-limited editions; the non-limited editions are shown first.

 The very first Cybis fairytale character was Thumbelina who was introduced in 1957 at $25 and retired fifteen years later in 1972 at $45.
 She is 4” high.
-There are four known, very-slightly-different, versions of Thumbelina which I have only recently been able to sort out.
+There are four known, very-slightly-different, versions which I have only recently been able to sort out.

 The various Thumbelinas can be roughly divided into “earlier” and “later” via the format of the Cybis signature, as shown above.
 Please note that the green felt circles on the earlier one were added by a subsequent owner; none of these came from Cybis with those on the underside.